ihsan-agile/ihsan-agile-guide/ROADMAP.md

 - [ ] Create case study template
 - [ ] Refine IAF role based on practice
 - [ ] Build template library from pilot experiences
-- [ ] Transition to Community Interest Company governance (early 2026)
+- [ ] Design and evaluate a long-term stewardship and governance model (with CIC as a leading candidate), informed by pilot outcomes and community consultation

 **What we'll learn:**
 - Which practices resonate most with different contexts